0three/CAAD-2018-Kunlin/README.md

  # Pros

- 1.Easy to reappearence and extend.
+ 1.Easy to reappearence and extend. \par
  2.Compatiable to popular image classification networks. (i.e., we use preprocessing + adversarial training + Rexnet_V2_50 in our submission)

 # Team Member